Imetomi/TinY-ANN/README.md

 ### Red Wine Dataset

 The `example_wine.c` example code tackles another very popular machine learning problem.
-In this case the problem learns to classify good and bad red wines based on what chemicals do they contain.
+In this case the neural network learns to classify good and bad red wines based on what chemicals do they contain.

 ## Usage